iH04EP/proton-link/README.md

 })
 ```

-You can find more examples in the [examples directory](./examples) at the root of this repository and don't forget to look at the [API documentation](https://greymass.github.io/proton-link/classes/link.html).
+You can find more examples in the [examples directory](./examples) at the root of this repository.

 ## Transports

-Transports in Anchor Link are responsible for getting signature requests to the users wallet when establishing a session or when using anchor link without logging in.
+Transports in Proton Link are responsible for getting signature requests to the users wallet when establishing a session or when using anchor link without logging in.

 Available transports:

  Package | Description
 ---------| ---------------
  [proton-browser-transport](https://github.com/protonprotocol/proton-browser-transport) | Browser overlay that generates QR codes or triggers local URI handler if available
- [proton-console-transport](https://github.com/protonprotocol/proton-console-transport) | Transport that prints ASCII QR codes and esr:// links to the JavaScript console

-See the [`LinkTransport` documentation](https://greymass.github.io/proton-link/interfaces/linktransport.html) for details on how to implement custom transports.

 ## Protocol